N02870941/mazes/docs/README.md

 ```

 ## Time complexity of BFS
 Breadth-first search's outer loop visits all `|V|` vertices.
 Within each loop iteration, we perform one `dequeue()` and at most 4 `enqueue()` operations - constant time.
 Discovering adjacent vertices is also done in constant time.
 In total, we have `|V| * O(1)` which is `O(|V|)`.

 **The runtime of BFS is** `O(|V|)`.

 ## Space complexity of BFS
 To process vertices, BFS uses a queue.
 In the worst case, the queue is storing all the vertices - `O(|V|)`.
 We also use a map to store references to vertices to reconstruct the path.
 In the worst case, the map holds references to all vertices - `O(|V|)`.

 **The space complexity of BFS is** `O(|V|)`.

 # Solving with Dijkstra's algorithm
 We can (theoretically) improve the above BFS by running Dijkstra's algorithm, which is a generic shortest path algorithm for arbitrary weighted graphs.
 Instead of blindly visiting each unvisited adjacent vertex until we have found our target, we will give them a priority.
 We will visit adjacent verticies that have **lower** associated cost first.
 This is a greedy approach that takes steps that may be optimal for
 **intermediate** solutions, but not optimal for the **overall** solution.
 So we run the risk of diverging off on to many sub-optimal paths if the maze has a high branching factor.

-In fact, since each adjacent vertex has the same cost to visit, if the graph only has **one solution**, Dijkstra will behave exactly like a greedy BFS.
+In fact, since each adjacent vertex has the same cost to visit, if the graph only has **one solution**, Dijkstra will behave nearly identically to BFS.
+In other words, Dijkstra degrades to a greedy best-first search.

 The only way we get value out of Dijkstra's algorithm is if there are **multiple ways** to get to the same vertex because that way we could actually **compare** and update costs if a **better** route is found.
 With this in mind, it makes it clear that the added benefit of Dijkstra's algorithm is null and void unless the maze has multiple solutions.

+## Implementing Dijkstra
+Dijkstra's algorithm is very similar to BFS.
+The difference is that we update costs upon finding better paths and we do not use the visited flag.

 Pseudo code follows: